hankleukart/hanks-switch-bot/README.md

 ## Device Naming Guide

 Switch Bot analyzes the display names of the devices you select to build its internal maps.
+Devices must be named as follows:

 - **Name Stem:** The app looks for lights or scenes whose display name starts with the stem of the switch name before the word “Switch”.
 	- Example: `Living Room Overhead Switch` -> Controls `Living Room Overhead Lights`, `Living Room Overhead Fan`.
-- **Master/Room:** A switch named just the room name followed by "Switch" (e.g. `Kitchen Switch`) will control all other lights/scenes with matching stems that are *not* already controlled by a more specific switch in the same room.
-A switch with the word All after the room name (e.g. “Kitchen All Switch”) automatically controls all lights with the Kitchen stem.
+- **Master and All Switches:** A switch named just the room name followed by "Switch" (e.g. `Kitchen Switch`) will control all other lights/scenes with matching stems that are *not* already controlled by a more specific switch in the same room.
+A switch with the word All after the room name (e.g. `Kitchen All Switch`) automatically controls all lights with the Kitchen stem.
 - **Zone Tag:** Including a zone name in square brackets in the device's *name* or *label* field (e.g. `Hallway Switch [Living Zone]`) associates that switch (and lights/scenes with the same zone tag) with that zone.
 Zone tags are used across-room zone on/off actions (double tap up/down).

 ## Device Naming Example

-Here is an example of how you might setup a room with device names
+Here is an example of how you might setup a room with device names:

 - Kitchen Switch
 - Kitchen Island Switch